GiantRobotLemur/MightyOak/README.md

 ## TODO

 There is a long shopping list of elements which need to be developed.
-In the short term the following are desirable:
-* Finish the Linux port of the runtime library.
-* Splitting processor core components into template classes for reuse/recombination.
-* Emulation of MEMC-based memory management.
-* Emulation of ARMv2 (ARM 2/250)
-* Emulation of the rest of the A-Series chipset (IOC, VIDC 10, 82c710/11, CMOS RAM).
-* Implement a GUI application in SDL2+ which allows configuration and interactive use.
-* Implement ARM 3 (ARMv2 with cache)
-* Implement FPA support in both Asm Tools and Arm Emu.
-* Implement ARM 3 + FPA.
+These will be managed as GitHub issues.